Organ donation in the United States prison population: As recipients

+United States Donation Policies

+Through out the United States, each state has different policies regarding requirements for organ donation in prison.
+Currently there is no federal laws, and it is left at the state level.
+A 2023 study by JAMA Network identified the discrepancies in state policies.
+Some states allow living donation, some allow tissue and bone marrow donation, and donation after death is the most popular throughout states.
+The study also found a lack of transparency on organ donation policy creating an uneven access to the opportunity, giving prisoners with insider knowledge the upper hand.

 Death row inmates

 The practice of death row inmates donating organs while alive follows closely to that of their more general inmate counterparts.
 Where they differ is in their inability to have their organs donated following their execution.
 Although no law specifically forbids death row inmates from donating organs postmortem, as of 2013 all requests by death row inmates to donate their organs after execution have been denied by states.
 Additionally there is debate about whether current organ donation guidelines, outlined in the National Organ Transplant Act of 1984 and the Uniform Anatomical Gift Act, implicitly prohibit death row inmates from being organ donors.

 Questions regarding the benefits, practicality, morality and ethics of allowing death row inmates to donate their organs postmortem have garnered attention following two highly publicized events: an editorial by condemned prisoner Christian Longo published in The New York Times advocating for the right of fellow death row inmates to donate their organs, and the request by death row inmate Gregory Scott Johnson to have his execution stayed until he could donate a portion of his hepatitis-infected liver to his debilitated sister.

-The answers to these questions have been variably debated by the public, professional medical organizations, and bioethicists.

-A limited number of opinion polls have indicated broad favor for the practice within both the general public and organ recipients.
-In contrast transplant and medical societies have generally opposed the practice, and bioethicists have been divided.
+Debate over the postmortem organ donation of death row inmates has been discussed across the general public, medical organizations, and bioethicists.
+Several opinions polls, such as surveys of transplant candidates and the general public, have indicated support for allowing these donations, although results may vary depending on sample population.
+On the contrary, transplant and medical organizations including the United Network for Organ Sharing and the American Medical Association generally oppose death row inmate donation.
+Bioethicists, however, remain divided on the topic and its ethical implications.